Fad diet: 21st century

-During the early 2000s, the Paleolithic diet was popularized by Loren Cordain and has attracted a largely internet-based following on forums and social media, in part a tradition of venerating 'primitive' diets and ways of life.
+During the early 2000s, the Paleolithic diet was popularized by Loren Cordain, attracting a largely internet-based following on forums and social media, in part venerating 'primitive' diets and ways of life.
 This modern fad diet consists of foods thought to mirror those eaten during the Paleolithic era.

-The very dangerous cotton ball diet surfaced in 2013, prompting dieters to eat up to five cotton balls at a time to lower hunger, leading to intestinal occlusion and potentially death.
+The dangerous cotton ball diet surfaced in 2013, prompting dieters to eat up to five cotton balls at a time to lower hunger, leading to intestinal occlusion and potentially death.
 Aseem Malhotra has promoted a low-carbohydrate fad diet known as the Pioppi diet.
 It was named by the British Dietetic Association as one of the "top 5 worst celeb diets to avoid in 2018".

-A recent fad diet promoted on social media platforms is the carnivore diet that involves eating only animal products.
+A fad diet promoted on social media platforms beginning in the early 2020s was the carnivore diet that involves eating only animal products.
 There is no clinical evidence that the carnivore diet provides any health benefits.
-Other recent fad diets include the lectin-free diet that has been promoted by Steven Gundry and the pegan diet of Mark Hyman.
+Other fad diets include the lectin-free diet promoted by Steven Gundry, and the pegan diet of Mark Hyman.
+For people without coeliac disease or a gluten allergy, the gluten-free diet is a fad diet promoted by advocates, such as Gwyneth Paltrow.

 Marketing

 Most fad diets promote their plans as being derived from religion or science.
 Fad diets may be completely based on pseudoscience (e.g., "fat-burning" foods or notions of vitalism); most fad diets are marketed or described with exaggerated claims, not sustainable in sound science, about the benefits of eating a certain way or the harms of eating other ways.

 Such diets are often endorsed by celebrities or celebrity doctors who style themselves as "gurus" and profit from sales of branded products, books, and public speaking.
-One sign of commercial fad diets is a requirement to purchase associated products and pay to attend seminars in order to gain the benefits of the diet.
+One sign of commercial fad diets is a requirement to purchase associated products and attend seminars to gain the benefits of the diet.

-The audience for these diets is people who want to lose weight quickly or who want to be healthy and find that belonging to a group of people defined by a strict way of eating helps them to avoid the many bad food choices available in the developed world.
+The audience for these diets is people who want to lose weight quickly or who want to join advocates defined by a diet.

-Regardless of their evidence base, or lack thereof, fad diets are extremely popular, with over 1500 books published each year, and many consumers willing to pay for diet products, making for an industry worth $35 billion/year in the US.
-About 14–15% Americans declare having used a fad diet for short-term weight loss.
-Fad diet is a part of the diet industry with no specific estimation available, with the biggest part being "diet foods" such as light soda, for a total diet industry worth $35 billion/year in the USA.
+Regardless of their limited evidence base, fad diets are common, with over 1,500 books published each year in the 21st century, with many consumers willing to pay for diet products, making for an industry worth $35 billion per year in the US.
+About 14–15% of Americans declare having used a fad diet for short-term weight loss.

-An analysis of the top trending diet-related queries on Google's search engine between 2006 and 2016 reveals that diet practices are highly variable and ever changing.